Corollarium/localtls/README.md

 * `--log-level`: INFO|WARNING|ERROR|DEBUG.
 You should run on ERROR level in production.

 This software uses port 6000 for internal communication.
 It is bound to 127.0.0.1, but still, make sure it's firewalled.

+## Slave DNS server

+To have secondary NS servers, run dnsserver.py without a HTTP server, using the same domain but pointing to the main server.

 ### Testing